Modern triangle geometry: Lemoine point

-For a given triangle ABC with centroid G, the symmedian through the vertex is the reflection of the line AG in the bisector of the angle A. There are three symmedians for a triangle one passing through each vertex.
-The three symmedians are concurrent and the point of concurrency, commonly denoted by K, is called the Lemoine point or the symmedian point or the Grebe point of triangle ABC.
-If the sidelengths of triangle ABC are a, b, c the baricentric coordinates of the Lemoine point are a^{2} : b^{2} : c^{2}.
+For a given triangle △ABC with centroid G, the symmedian through the vertex is the reflection of the line AG in the bisector of the angle A. There are three symmedians for a triangle one passing through each vertex.
+The three symmedians are concurrent and the point of concurrency, commonly denoted by K, is called the Lemoine point or the symmedian point or the Grebe point of △ABC.
+If the sidelengths of △ABC are a, b, c the barycentric coordinates of the Lemoine point are a^{2} : b^{2} : c^{2}.
 It has been described as "one of the crown jewels of modern geometry".
-There are several earlier references to this point in the mathematical literature details of which are available in John Mackay' history of the symmedian point.
+There are several earlier references to this point in the mathematical literature, details of which are available in John Mackay's history of the symmedian point.

-In fact, the concurrency of the symmedians is a special case of a more general result: For any point P in the plane of triangle ABC, the isogonals of the lines AP, BP, CP are concurrent, the isogonal of AP (respectively BP, CP) being the reflection of the line AP in the bisector of the angle A (respectively B, C).
+In fact, the concurrency of the symmedians is a special case of a more general result: For any point P in the plane of △ABC, the isogonals of the lines AP, BP, CP are concurrent, the isogonal of AP (respectively BP, CP) being the reflection of the line AP in the bisector of the angle A (respectively B, C).
 The point of concurrency is called the isogonal conjugate of P. In this terminology, the Lemoine point is the isogonal conjugate of the centroid.